 US import tariffs: what's going on

 Do you sell products to US customers?
-From early July 2025, they will be subject to additional taxes.
+Since 7 August 2025, they have been subject to additional taxes.
 This is due to import tariffs announced by president Donald Trump.
 In this article, you can read about what will change and the possible consequences.

 Personal advice